What AI Changes About the Build Decision

 Organizations in highly regulated industries will be required to conduct regular risk assessments of their in-house technology.
 Teams will need to research best practices and the latest regulatory changes.
 And then organizations may have to compete for resources internally to put changes into the system to stay in compliance.

-Chances are, an organization doesn’t already have talent that has deep domain expertise in building secure mobile interactions.
+Chances are, an organization doesn’t already have talent that has deep domain expertise in building secure mobile interactions and customer journeys.
 This means that existing teams will need to develop these skills, reducing the likelihood of a successful product deployment.
 The alternative for companies who still want to build the software in house is hiring personnel especially for the job.
 This may not be cost-effective, especially if their specialized skills aren’t required for other projects after the product rolls out.

 7. Deployment and Optimization